How To Stop Getting Other People's Mail

 3. Leave it With Someone Who Knows the Previous Tenant

-Another option is to leave the previous tenant's mail with someone who knows them.
+Another thing you can do with mail for the previous owner is to leave it with someone who knows them.
 This isn't always possible or ideal, but if it's an important or urgent piece of mail it could be your best bet.
 If you're a renter that could mean contacting your landlord as they might have the past tenant's contact info.
 Also, if you live in an apartment building, you can try leaving the mail with the doorman.

 You should never destroy mail that’s not yours.
 This includes simply throwing it away.
 The law prohibits you from tampering with other people’s mail in general.
 You’re not allowed to open those letters either, so don’t let that thought cross your mind.
 If it’s just a few letters and you’re not too annoyed by the situation, you should store them in a safe place that you can easily access.